RCN-ECS/rcn-ecs.github.io/trainees.md

     email: mailto:badhikari2@crimson.ua.edu
   - name: Kiran Bajaj
     img: /img/Kiran Bajaj.png
     desc: Undergraduate at Northeastern University.
-Currently participating in the Virtual Lab Training Program in 2021-2022 with Dr. Emily Rivest.
+Participated in the Virtual Lab Training Program in 2021-2022 with Dr. Emily Rivest.
 Pursuing a career focused on conservation ecology either conducting research or working for a government agency.
     website:
     url:
     github: